Banana waste to be converted to green textiles and energy

 Northumbria is a research-rich, business-focused, professional university with a global reputation for academic quality.
 We conduct ground-breaking research that is responsive to the science & technology, health & well being, economic and social and arts & cultural needs for the communities

-Supporting young people aged between 7-18, the centre provides invaluable academic support, soft-skill development, and career support to enable young people to achieve a university place or another chosen aspiration.
-It benefits over 1,000 students a year, through the delivery of after-school academic support sessions, aspiration-building workshops and a mentoring programme supported by current university students and professionals.
+Supporting young people aged 7-18, the Centre provides academic support, soft-skill development, and career guidance, helping young people to achieve a university place or another chosen aspiration.
+It delivers after-school academic support sessions, including FOCUS, a programme of aspiration-building workshops and a mentoring scheme led by university students and industry professionals.

 On average more than 1000 students from disadvantaged communities per year benefit from the centre, which provides three main forms of support to students aged 7 to 18: